Welcome to Fort Collins and the CSU Community!

 HEALTH INSURANCE

 CSU does not offer a spouse or dependent health insurance plan.
 Spouses and domestic partners of CSU students may enroll in the CSU Health Network for a fee on a semester basis, or pay for medical services as they are administered by the CSU Health Network.
-(Children may not enroll at this time).

 International Student Rates